dgerman3jccc/jccc-scripts/UPDATE-DOTNET-PROJECTS-GUIDE.md

 ## Overview

-The `Update-DotNetProjectsAllBranches.ps1` script automates the process of updating all .NET projects across every branch in a Git repository to use .NET 8.0 and C# 12, while also ensuring JetBrains IDE files are properly ignored.
+The `Update-DotNetProjectsAllBranches.ps1` script automates the process of updating all .NET projects across every branch in a Git repository to use .NET 8.0 and C# 12, while also ensuring JetBrains IDE files are properly ignored and development environments are consistent across branches.
 This script is designed for repository-wide modernization efforts.

 ## Features